KyoriPowered/blossom/readme.md

 or several named variants, which produce output from the same template but different variables as input.
 When combined with templated file names, this allows generating a whole lot of different source files from one input (for example, when working with java primitives).

-Properties themselves and data files can be set both for each template set individually, and per-variant.
+Properties themselves and property files can be set both for each template set individually, and per-variant.

 As an example: